-The suspension of 19 Members of Parliament on June 8th, 2021, and the decision of the Government to abolish the Ministry of Justice and Community Services has severely impacted work in Policy and Institutions pillars.
+As mentioned above, the suspension of 19 Members of Parliament on June 8th, 2021, and the decision of the Government to abolish the Ministry of Justice and Community Services has severely impacted work in Policy and Institutions pillars.
 For this reason, work originally programmed with the Ministry of Justice and Parliamentarians was put on hold, and Pillar 1 funds were moved to civil society grants in Pillar 6 instead.